How To Use Original Artwork In Your Home

 What do you love?
 Is there someone special in your life?
 What do you do in your spare time?
 When have you been the happiest?
 What location is the most special spot in the world to you?
 All things you should consider before making a purchase.

 What about size?
 Look at the space you wish to hang a piece of original art.
 Is it large or small?
 What's around it; lamps, doors, windows, or other pieces on the wall?
 Will it be the focus of the room or something to fill a small void?
 Will anything obstruct its view?
 The scale of the piece is important.
 Too big and it can be oppressive in absorbing all the visual space.
 Too small and it can get lost among the furniture and other decor.
-Generally, most residential spaces can accommodate pieces in a range of 12 inches (30 centimeters) to 4 feet (122 centimeters)
+Generally, most residential spaces can accommodate pieces in a range of 12 inches (30 centimeters) to 4 feet (122 centimeters).
+A good trick is to purchase blue painter's tape and make an outline of the size that feels good to you.

 What about my style?
 Do you like clean lines and a modern look?
 Something messy, abstracted, and bold might add interest into your home.
 Are you more traditional and love Victorian design?
 Perhaps a gallery wall of paintings with unique frames would look great.
 If you choose a bright, bold piece, other items in the space should be minimal.
 If your space is already very busy, a simple piece may make the best statement.
 And feel free to mix family heirlooms with contemporary pieces.
-Maybe put a thrift store painting in a modern frame.
-Use depth, texture, trends, traditions, complimentary, and contrasting items to create visual interest.
+Maybe put a new painting in an old frame.
+Use depth/texture, trends/traditions, and complimentary/contrasting items to create visual interest.

 Where Can I Find Art?
 A good place to start is online.
 Especially if you're not sure what you're looking for.
 Randomly visit pages on Etsy.com, SaatchiArt.com, Sothebys.com, and even Craigslist.com to see what artists are making.
 You may not find what you are looking for, but you may discover the styles and subjects you want.
 And that's a great step forward.